alphagov/govuk-developer-docs/source/manual/tech-lead-responsibilities.html.md

 ## Managing leavers

-When a team member leaves GOV.UK, the team's Delivery Manager should inform Business Operations of the leaver/mover.
+When a team member leaves GOV.UK, either the person's Line Manager or their team's Delivery Manager should submit a leaver ticket to the service desk.

 This eventually leads to a ticket in the [JML view](https://govuk.zendesk.com/agent/filters/63966232) Zendesk group, which Senior Tech will process.